 Eggs hatch in the intestines, and larvae migrate first to the lungs and then to the intestines, where they mature.

-Larvae in the lungs may cause cough and wheezing; masses of adult worms may obstruct the intestines and single worms may migrate into and obstruct bile or pancreatic ducts.
+Larvae in the lungs may cause cough and wheezing; masses of adult worms may obstruct the intestines and single adult worms may migrate into and obstruct bile or pancreatic ducts.

 Diagnose by microscopic examination of the stool; occasionally, adult worms are seen.